 If you really object to the "rationality" assumption, then you need to come up with a better one.
 Attempts to do that (I'm thinking, for example, of the work of Kahneman and Tversky) often end up showing that the incentives involved are more complicated than we thought, not that we respond "irrationally".

 The dynamics of a complex system cannot in any sense be described by simply aggregating the individual small-scale interactions.
+This is a huge unjustified assumption.

 In many cases it can, so this statement as it stands is much too strong.
 For example, a country's economy is a huge game of mutual cooperation whose dynamics can be perfectly well described by aggregating a huge number of two-person games (or perhaps "two-player" would be better since one player is often an organization, like a company or the government, rather than a single person)--or in some cases perhaps games with larger numbers of players, but still small-scale.